prodnw/rsdkv4-plus/README.md

     * SetPresenceSmallImage("yourimagenamehere") - TEXT HAS TO BE THE SAME NAME AS ART ASSET
     * SetPresenceSmallText("yourtexthere")
     * UpdatePresence()
- * The Video Player has been ported over from the CD Decompilation, allowing any video to be played (also using the same code and formats as CD)
+ * Video Player has been ported over from CD, allowing any video to be played.
+(Videos must be in .ogv, and placed in "Data/Videos")
+ * Compatibility with mods / projects that run on the older syntax.
  * Many original limitations have been hugely buffed (e.g. more chunks, tiles, and objects can be in a stage, music file size can be larger, etc)
  * Objects that use animation files (e.g. players) now support ink effects
  * New fade function - "SetClassicFade" - This fades the screen exactly like SetScreenFade except it is more in-line with the genesis games